Weilando/semi-smart-storage/docs/Roadmap.md

 ## API (via PHP)
 - [x] Create end point offering stored information
-- [ ] Create end point offering an interface to add new entries to the database
+- [x] Create end point offering an interface to add new entries to the database
-- [ ] Create end point offering an interface to update entries in the database
+- [x] Create end point offering an interface to update entries in the database
+- [x] Create end point offering an interface to delete entries from the database

 ## Basic styled Front-end
 - [x] Create a stylesheet for the following views